Chase This Light: Release

 The "Big Casino" music video was released on October 24.
 Following this, the band embarked on an east coast US tour in October and November 2007 with Maritime.
 On November 9, the band performed two songs on The Sauce.
 "Always Be" was released to radio on December 4; the vinyl version included a live version of "Big Casino", while the CD version featured the Tempe Sessions version of "Firefight".
 Throughout December, the band appeared at various radio festivals.
 In January 2008, the band supported Foo Fighters on a few US shows.
 A music video for "Always Be" was released on January 29.
-From late January to early March, the band went on a tour of mainland Europe and the UK; the former territory was supported by Sparkadia, while the latter was supported by Styrofoam.
+From late January to early March, the band went on a European tour.
+The shows from 28 January (Brussels) through 22 February (Leeds) were supported by Sparkadia, while the later dates were supported by Styrofoam.

 On March 5, an acoustic version of "Always Be" was released online.
 Following this, the band toured Japan.
 On March 25, the video album Tempe Sessions was released through the iTunes Store.
 It featured live-in-the-studio performances of tracks from the album, in addition to interviews on the making of the album.
 "Let It Happen" was released to radio on April 8.
 Bookended by appearances at the Bamboozle Left and The Bamboozle festivals, the group embarked on a co-headlining US tour with Paramore in April and May with support from Dear and the Headlights.
 Throughout June, the band performed at Download Festival, Rock am Ring, Rock im Park, Hultsfred and Norwegian Wood festivals, alongside headlining shows in Germany.
 They followed this with a North America tour in July with Dear and the Headlights.
 In 2013, an iTunes Sessions EP was released, which featured a rendition of "Chase This Light".